 1. Preheat oven to 400 degrees.
 Melt butter and set aside to cool.

-3. Whisk cornmeal, flour, baking powder, brown sugar, and salt together in a medium mixing bowl.
+3. Whisk cornmeal, flour, baking powder, baking soda, and salt together in a medium mixing bowl.

 4. Add wet ingredients to dry ingredients and fold with a rubber spatula until just combined.
 Add butter and fold to combine.

 5. Spray a 12 c. muffin or cupcake pan with nonstick spray and divide batter evenly between holes, filling each about 3/4 of the way full.